Zachary-P-Newby/SQL-Database-Project/README.md

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of how created the Relational Database.}

+Users will use a GUI to search for a recipie by name or filter them based on attributes, and the program will access the the database and return results based on user's input.

 [Software Demo Video](http://youtube.link.goes.here)

 # Relational Database